 What Is Direct Metal Laser Melting?

 Direct metal laser melting (DMLM) is an additive manufacturing process that uses lasers to melt ultra-thin layers of metal powder to build a three-dimensional object.
 Objects are built from an .stl file generated from CAD (computer-aided design) data.
-Those .stl files will be converted through our machine software in slice-files, which are actually used for the build process.
+Those .stl files will be converted through our machine software to sliced files, which are used for the build process.
 The use of a laser to selectively melt thin layers of tiny particles yields objects exhibiting fine, dense and homogeneous characteristics.

 DMLM Vs. DMLS

 The direct metal laser sintering (DMLS) process uses lasers to partially melt particles so they adhere to one another.
 The DMLM process is very similar, except that the material is completely melted to create ultra-thin liquid pools, which solidify as they cool.